 | Total PITI | $2,562 |

-Every dollar of extra principal you pay today eliminates future interest on that dollar for the remaining life of the loan.
-On a $320,000 loan at 7%, adding just $200 per month to your principal payment:
+Every dollar of extra principal you pay today wipes out future interest on that dollar for the rest of the loan.
+On a $320,000 loan at 7%, adding just $200 a month to your principal payment saves approximately $63,000 in total interest and pays off the loan about 6 years early.

-Use the Mortgage Payoff Calculator to enter your exact loan details and see a year-by-year breakdown of how extra payments accelerate your payoff date.
+The Mortgage Payoff Calculator takes your exact loan details and shows a year-by-year breakdown of how extra payments pull your payoff date forward.

-Loan term is one of the most consequential decisions you will make.
+Loan term ranks among the most consequential decisions you'll make.
 For a $320,000 loan:

 | 30-Year at 7% | 15-Year at 6.5% | |